Code-Institute-Submissions/ochukoerewive-Covid-19Map_JuneResub/README.md

  + User is able to get all information in one place or page.
  + User is able to get any inforation of any country as regards to Covid-19 data

+USER STORIES
++ Is to get all information at the tip of my hand.
++ To showcase all the Total Cases affected in a country, total death and also total recovered from the pendemic.

 The website is easy to navigate and you can get the information dirrectly without a click of a mouse.
 Just by placing the mouse on any country the information is displayed on the screen.